Step 4: Full View

 Should Engineer A maintain the professional safety determination and formally resist the citizen group's and city council's pressure, or should Engineer A treat the citizen advocacy as a potentially legitimate public interest concern and pursue a more accommodating path?

-Maintain Determination and Fully Escalate Board's choice Maintain the professional safety determination in full, formally document opposition to the ordinance change on engineering standards and state law grounds, and engage publicly with the citizen group and state and federal authorities to prevent implementation of the unsafe change.
+O1 Maintain the professional safety determination in full, formally document opposition to the ordinance change on engineering standards and state law grounds, and engage publicly with the citizen group and state and federal authorities to prevent implementation of the unsafe change.
+Board's choice

 The Citizen Group Advocacy Non-Subordination of Engineering Safety Standards Obligation requires Engineer A to refrain from acquiescing to or facilitating the advocacy-driven change on the basis of community support or political momentum, recognizing that the breadth of citizen support does not render the change safe, legally compliant, or professionally acceptable.
 The Resistance to Public Pressure on Safety Determinations principle insulates Engineer A's technical judgment from being displaced by non-technical advocacy regardless of its sincerity or democratic weight.
 The Long-Term Public Welfare Non-Subordination principle requires Engineer A to look past short-term community preferences to the actual long-term safety consequences of unsafe infrastructure.
 Legitimate public interest advocacy would need to engage the technical merits, for example, by commissioning a competing engineering study, rather than simply asserting community preference.